Brian Cullina Fired? Emma Stone’s Twitter Photo 3 Minutes Before Oscar Flub Gone

 — Brian Cullinan (@briancullinan_) February 26, 2017

-As reported by Page Six, Cullinan was warned not to tweet during Sunday’s Oscars ceremony — and Brian is being pegged as the guy who gave Warren Beatty the wrong envelope that caused the debacle.
+As reported by Page Six, Cullinan was warned not to tweet during Sunday’s Oscars ceremony, and Brian is being pegged as the guy who gave Warren Beatty the wrong envelope that caused the debacle.
 The Wall Street Journal reports that Brian is the accountant behind the error, and Cullinan was warned not to update social media during the Oscars in order to focus on his job, reports People.

 Whereas it would’ve been fine for Cullinan to tweet prior to the ceremony and afterward, the 57-year-old was told not to update his social media accounts during the show.
 However, screenshots of tweets Brian sent during the show, with one photo of Emma Stone taken only three minutes before the debacle, are being reposted in the Twitter replies roasting Cullinan for his mistake.